Find Affordable College Courses

 $7,410 Average Tuition & Fees

-Our analysis found The Graduate Center, CUNY to be the best value school for sociology students who want to pursue a degree in New York.
-The Graduate Center is a moderately-sized public school located in the large city of New York.
+Our 2023 rankings named The Graduate Center, CUNY the best value school in New York for sociology students.
+The Graduate Center is a moderately-sized public school located in the city of New York.

 The average tuition and fees for an in-state undergraduate at The Graduate Center are $7,410 a year.
 On average, sociology graduates from The Graduate Center take out $21,780 in student loans while working on their degree.